A Place for Mom

 A thorough home safety inspection should include the following:

-• An assessment of “red zones,” like bathrooms, kitchens, staircases, porches, and outdoor steps
+• An assessment of “red zones,” such as bathrooms, kitchens, staircases, porches, and outdoor steps

 • A search for existing fall hazards